magento/devdocs/src/guides/v2.3/graphql/queries/index.md

 ## Staging queries {#staging}

-Magento GraphQL allows you to use certain queries to return preview information for [staged content](https://docs.magento.com/m2/ee/user_guide/cms/content-staging.html).
-Staging, a {{site.data.var.ee}} feature, allows merchants to schedule a set of changes to the storefront that run for a prescribed time.
-These changes, also known as a _campaign_ are defined within the Admin.
+Magento GraphQL allows you to use certain queries to return preview information for staged content.
+Staging, a {{site.data.var.ee}} feature, allows merchants to schedule a set of changes to the storefront that run for a prescribed time in the future.
+These changes, also known as a _campaign_, are defined within the Admin.
+Customers do not have access to staged content, and as a result, staging queries have requirements that do not apply to traditional queries and mutations.

 [Content Staging](https://docs.magento.com/m2/ee/user_guide/cms/content-staging.html) in the _Merchant User Guide_ describes how to create a campaign.